Mattress & Upholstery

 How to preserve your mattress for longer?

-Keeping a well-maintained mattress will pay off in high-quality sleep and money saving, as you will not have to invest in a new one over the next 8-10 years.
+Keeping a well-maintained mattress will pay off in high-quality sleep and money savings, as you will not have to invest in a new one over the next 8-10 years.
 However, keeping up with a mattress cleaning schedule is not the only thing you can do.
 You can also:

-• Cover your mattress with a protector – Unlike mattress toppers, which main goal is to bring comfort, a protector’s main purpose is to prevent staining and keep dust mites and bacteria away.
+• Cover your mattress with a protector – Unlike mattress toppers, whose main goal is to bring comfort, a protector’s main purpose is to prevent staining and keep dust mites and bacteria away.
 There are different kinds to choose from, including hypoallergenic and waterproof protectors, which are very convenient for baby crib mattresses.
 The protectors are easy to clean, even in the washing machine, and it’s good to wash them at least once a month, as they collect everything instead of your mattress.

 • Wash bed sheets regularly – It’s good to wash the bedsheets at least once per week, as they easily absorb everything from sweat to skin cells.
 Otherwise, an unpleasant odour starts to form, which, if given enough time, can easily spread to the mattress.

-• Get your pet a separate bed – Sharing a bed with the cat or the dog is great for bonding, but this may lead to some unpleasant surprise later.
+• Get your pet a separate bed – Sharing a bed with the cat or the dog is great for bonding, but this may lead to some unpleasant surprises later.
 Maybe, it will be better to have your separate beds, at least in the beginning until your furry companion is properly trained.

 Takeaways